AleexSilva/API_Data_Exporter/README.md

 4. Preview the fetched data on the screen.

 5. Download the data as a JSON or CSV file using the export buttons.

+## 📦 Required Libraries
+Make sure you have the following Python libraries installed:

+- streamlit
+- requests
+- json
+- csv

+## 📄 Files
+- `app.py:` Main application script, which includes:
+    - Secure login authentication
+    - API request handling with error management

+- Data fetching, preview, and export functionality

+- `requirements.txt:` List of required Python libraries.

+- `README.md:` Documentation for the project.

+## 🤝 Contributing
+Contributions are welcome!
+Feel free to submit a pull request or open an issue if you find any bugs or have suggestions for improvements.